-Indiana online sports betting is a reality.
+Indiana online sports betting is a reality, and if you know how to bet you can enjoy plenty of it.
 While some conservative states held out against the legalization of sports betting and just betting in general, Indiana has done the opposite.
 With legalized casino gaming in the state since the mid-1990s, as soon as the Supreme Court made its ruling in 2018 that made it possible for states to create their own sports betting laws, Indiana went to work.
+Online sportsbooks started appearing just a short time later.

 This is the state that gave us Notre Dame football and Knute Rockne’s speech, as captured in the movie Rudy.
 This is a state that is a special place for basketball, as captured in the film Hoosiers.
 Even the great cycling film Breaking Away was set in Indiana.